terra-money/classic-core/docs/spec/oracle.md

 }
 ```

-The `MsgPriceVote` contains the actual price vote. the `Salt` parameter must match the salt used to create the prevote, otherwise the voter cannot be rewarded.
+The `MsgPriceVote` contains the actual price vote.
+The `Salt` parameter must match the salt used to create the prevote, otherwise the voter cannot be rewarded.

 ## Parameters